yasaswi-tarigoppula/Docker/README.md

   FROM, MAINTAINER, RUN, ADD, COPY, CMD, ENTRYPOINT, VOLUME, ENV, ARG, LABEL, EXPOSE, USER, WORKDIR .

+  Instructions in the Dockerfile are executed in the defined order.
+Each and Every instruction in the Dockerfile adds an

+  additional layer to the previous image and then does a commit.

   **FROM**

+  FROM instruction is used to set the BASE Image for our Docker Image(which is a CHILD image).
+Each and Every Dockerfile must

+  have atleast one FROM instruction since we should have some BASE image.
+We can have multiple FROM instructions in one

+  Dockerfile.

+  FROM instruction will be in 3 different forms as below.

+  1) FROM <image>
+  2) FROM <image>:<tag>
+  3) FROM <image>@<digest>

+  The first form will pull the prescribed image with latest tag.

+  The second form will pull the prescribed image with the prescribed tag.

+  The third form will pull the prescribed image with the prescribed digest.

+  Each and Every image/layer will have an image id and Digest.
+Layers are  identified by a digest, which takes the form

+  algorithm:hex.
+The hex element is calculated by applying the algorithm (SHA256) to a layer's content.
+If the content changes,

+  then the computed digest will also change.

+  In order to get the digest of all images use the below command.

     We will use CMD instruction in the Dockerfile to specify which command should run when container is created using that image.

 CMD ["/usr/sbin/nginx","-g","daemon off;"]